Since November 2023, I am a post-doctoral researcher at Ecole Polytechnique, supervised by Eric Moulines.

 As of now, I have mostly studied convex problems, but I hope to work on more general classes of non-convex problems soon!

-You can find a list of my publications on the dedicated page or on Google scholar, and you can contact me at paul.mangold polytechnique edu.
+You can find a list of my publications on the dedicated page or on Google scholar.
 I am also on Twitter.

 I teach at Lille University, where I do a machine learning course for master's students and a machine learning/graph cours for bachelor students.
 More details on this page.